-For one Virginia farmer, the holidays mean an annual giant hay sculpture.
-This year, Beth Bays, owner of Buckscrape Farms in Huddleston has brought a little bit of Nashville to her community.
-Her hay bale sculpture is of country music superstar Willie Nelson, dubbed, "Will-Hay Nelson."
-The town, which is about an hour outside of Roanoke, has been loving this year's theme.
+For one Virginia farmer, the holidays mean an annual 15-foot-tall hay sculpture.
+Last year, Huddleston native Beth Bays, owner of Buckscrape Farms, brought a little bit of Nashville to her community.
+Her hay bale sculpture was of country singer Willie Nelson, dubbed, "Will-Hay Nelson."
+And she totally nailed his iconic pigtail braids.
+The town, which is about an hour outside of Roanoke, really got a kick out of the theme.

 View this post on Instagram

 Ok folks.
 I give you Will-Hay Nelson. . . . . . #farmlife #willienelson #whenfarmersgetbored #redheadedstranger #willie @willienelsonofficial #welovewillie #guitar #hay #hayart #haysculpture #huddleston #virginia #bedford #roundbales #ag #agdaily #agriculture #farming #farm #myoffice #smalltown #tradition

 Hays first got into her sculptures as a contestant in the hay bale decorating contest thrown by the Bedford Farm Bureau Young Farmers.
 After the contest stopped a few years back, she kept creating because the town loved her ideas.
 Past sculptures include characters from The Wizard of Oz, a drummer bear, a cow, an elephant, the Virginia Tech Hokie bird mascot, and characters from Rudolph the Red-Nosed Reindeer.

 "This one seems to be everyone's favorite by far," Bays told the news outlet Richmond Times Dispatch.
 "My cousin joked that I might have to quit now because I'll never be able to top this."